nytimes/pourover/index.md

 Now, let's look at this bit of code in depth.
 If you have used Backbone before, you will recognize this style of creating new Views.
 However, these are not Backbone views.
 They are simply written in the same style.

-First, we call `extend` on PourOver.View which simply just creates a new constructor object based on PourOver.View with some overridden and added methods in the prototype.
+First, we call `extend` on `PourOver.View` which simply creates a new constructor object based on `PourOver.View` with some overridden and added methods in the prototype.

 We specify a template to be used in rendering and then a render function.
 Generally, your view render function should call `this.getCurrentItems()` and use these items are the set to be rendered.
 As in most render functions, this one ends by replacing some HTML on our page `$("#container").html(output);`